-6.1.1.
+7.1.1.
 This report has discussed the one European site of relevance to development in Mansfield District: Birklands & Bilhaugh SAC.
 It has also discussed a site that is not formally designated (or formally proposed) and is generally known as Sherwood ppSPA.
 Since Sherwood ppSPA does not fall within the legal remit of HRA but is rather included as good practice, these two sites are discussed separately.

-6.2.
+7.2.
 Birklands & Bilhaugh SAC

-- 6.2.1.
-The following pathways of impact were explored regarding the SAC: - air quality - recreational pressure - water abstraction for public water supply and - urbanisation. - 6.2.2.
-It is concluded that no likely significant effects on the SAC will arise from the Mansfield Local Plan either alone or in combination with other plans and projects.
+- 7.2.1.
+The following pathways of impact were explored regarding the SAC: - air quality - recreational pressure - · water abstraction for public water supply and - urbanisation. - 7.2.2.
+It is concluded that no adverse effect on the integrity of the SAC will arise from the Mansfield Local Plan either alone or in combination with other plans and projects.